In the last 18 months my life has changed. I got married and became a Dad. It’s awesome.

 Expecting to experience someone trying to sell me on a high end policy, I consulted my father before I set up a meeting.

-My father worked in the financial sector in similar disciplines his entire career, and advised me on exactly what I did and didn’t need, and what to look out for in terms of unscrupulous behaviour.
+My father worked in the financial sector in similar disciplines his entire career.
+He advised me on exactly what I did and didn’t need, and what to look out for in terms of unscrupulous behaviour.

 Thankfully I didn’t need this advice.
 This guy was super, and never once suggested I spend more than I wanted to.

-He went above and beyond, answering my emails, helping me fill out the forms and ensuring I understood every aspect of this type of insurance.
+He went above and beyond: getting different quotes, answering my emails, helping me fill out the forms and ensuring I understood every aspect of this type of insurance.